kdssoftware/geogeussr-cheat-script/README.md

 ensure cors is off. [moesif](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc) extension

-run the script in the console everytime after its the images from google streetview is loaded.
+run the script in the console everytime *after* the images from google streetview is loaded.

 You might have to turn off the cors for making some request with geogeussr.